1 wall street

 The Bank of New York Building has one of the most unique and iconic facades of the Financial district.
 A masterpiece from architect Ralph Walker’s portfolio of New York Art Deco buildings and a truly definitive example of 1930s New York style, One Wall Street presented Skyline with one of its most interesting opportunities.

-The original steel double hung windowsat One Wall were a New York Original.
-Each entire window wascomposed of three lites of glass in both the top and bottom sash that were splayed 7 ½ degrees between each lite.
+The original steel double hung windows at One Wall were a New York original.
+Each window was composed of three lites of glass in both the top and bottom sash that were splayed 7 ½ degrees between each lite.

-The architects for the project, Wiss, Janney, Elstner Associates, had been told by several national window manufacturers that it wouldn’t be possible to replicate them in modern materials.
-Skyline was asked to provide a price to restore the original single pane steel windows on a tight timeline.
+The architects for the project, Wiss, Janney, Elstner Associates, had been told by several national window manufacturers that it wouldn’t be possible to replicate them using modern materials.
+Skyline was asked to restore the original single pane steel windows on a tight timeline.

-In two weeks the project team fabricated the first prototype opening, splayed in plan double hung window that met all standard test criteria and still tilted in for cleaning.
+Within two weeks the first opening prototype was fabricated, splayed in plan double hung window that met all standard test criteria and still tilted in for cleaning.

-Working with WJE the prototype was refined into a high performance, custom color, multi-pane, insulated and thermally broken double hung window completely custom to the One Wall Street project.
-As you walk up lower Broadwaythe sun glints off the splayedlites of glass, accenting the sheer limestone and steel façade of this striking New York icon.
+Working with WJE, the prototype was refined into a high performing, multi-pane, insulated and thermally broken double hung window completely custom to the One Wall Street project.
+As you walk up lower Broadway the sun glints off the splayed lites of glass, accenting the sheer limestone and steel façade of this striking New York icon.